Skip to main content

 1. COPY the Kid (Key ID or Key IDentifier) value to use later during Oleria integration.

-1. From the OAuth JWT Application page, scroll to the bottom of the page to the OAuth JWT Claim Validations tab.
+1. From the OAuth JWT Application page, scroll to the bottom to the OAuth JWT Claim Validations tab.

 FieldValueExample